GUI design using Swing and JavaFX

 Lightweight.
 Naturally, Swing is independent of the operating system API, and most of its codes are rendered using pure JAVA.

 Numerous controls.
-Swing as a wide set of controls ranging from colorpicker, table controls, and slider.
+Swing as a wide set of controls ranging from the color picker, table controls, and slider.

 Customizable.
 The seeing controls are highly customizable.